2nd Corinthians Chapters 12 and 13 – John Karmelich

 ii)

-God shows us something wonderful about our future, that we are guaranteed to go
+that if God shows us something wonderful about our future, that we are

-conceited about some wonderful future vision, even if it is true, this could
+we become conceited about some wonderful future vision, even if it is true,

 iii)

-came "via Satan", Paul understood that God ultimately, was behind it,
+pain came "via Satan", Paul understood that God ultimately, was

 Don't take his life, but inflict some